open-mmlab/mmdetection3d/docs/tutorials/coord_sys_tutorial.md

                    |/
     y left <------ 0 ------ right
     ```
-- Depth coordinate system, the coordinate system used by VoteNet, H3DNet, etc., in which the negative direction of the z-axis points to the ground, the positive direction of the x-axis points to the right, and the positive direction of the y-axis points to the front.
+- Depth coordinate system -- the coordinate system used by VoteNet, H3DNet, etc., in which the negative direction of the z-axis points to the ground, the positive direction of the x-axis points to the right, and the positive direction of the y-axis points to the front.
     ```
               z up  y front
                 ^    ^